 We are looking for dedicated people across England and Wales to help us assess where hedgehogs are found and why they may be absent.

 As soon as the scale of the decline was evident, we commissioned research to discover why hedgehogs are in such trouble.
 With this knowledge, we can understand how best to combat the threats faced by them.
-The results will be reported at a conference in 2015.

 You can help with our studies by joining in one of our surveys in your garden, on the road, or in the wider countryside.